sportsclimbs/sportclimbs-2/content/peak/matlock/the-blue-lagoon/the-blue-lagoon-incinerator-wall.md

 The right-hand side of the slab with a scary third clip.

 **3. Burnt Offerings (6c+)**
-The left-hand line of the wall just to the right of the arete requires three long pulls.
+The left-hand line of the wall just to the right of the arête requires three long pulls.

 **4. The Cinderbox (6c)**
 The steep wall left of the shallow groove with a long move at the top.